Nerwyn/material-rounded-theme/README.md

 | Neutral     | A Dynamic Color theme that is near grayscale.                                                                                                                                                                                                                                                                                                                                                                           |
 | Monochrome  | A Dynamic Color theme that is grayscale.                                                                                                                                                                                                                                                                                                                                                                                |

 If an invalid or no scheme is provided, it will default to `Scheme Tonal Spot`.
+You may find it useful to create a dropdown helper with all of the above scheme names as options, and to then set the scheme sensor to its state using a template like `{{ states("input_select.material_you_scheme") }}`.

 Each scheme can also be provided with a custom contrast from -1 to 1.
 Value outside of this range are clamped to it.
 If not provided it will default to `0`.
+You may find it useful to create a number helper with minimum value -1 and maximum value 1, and to then set the contrast sensor to its state using a template like `{{ states("input_number.material_you_scheme") }}`

 A base color must be provided in order to use a custom scheme or contrast (even `Monochrome`).
 For reference the default color palette uses my personal Android Material You base color, `#4C5C92`.